davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 #### Student Outcomes

-- To write a parallel, multi-threaded program using the `pthread` library with real-world application.
+- To write a multi-threaded program using the `pthread` library with real-world application.
 - To work with the data-parallel paradigm.
 - Exposure to "embarassingly parallel" problems.